DMB News December 2004

 d) Migrate does not create manager profiles, so you'll need to generate new ones or use the "Roster / manager profile" window to set them up the way you want before playing games.

 5. Before starting a season, take a look at the organization and leagues options.
-The disk ships with the generation of boxscores, scoresheets, game logs (version 9 only) and game-by-game stats turned on, but game accounts, boxscores and scoresheets turned off.
+The disk ships with the generation of boxscores, scoresheets, game logs (version 9 only) and game-by-game stats turned on, but game accounts turned off.

-If you want faster autoplay results and you don't care about being able to look at batting logs, pitching logs, or reports based on time intervals, turn off the generation of game-by-game stats.
+If you want faster autoplay results and you don't care about being able to look at game-by-game player stats or reports based on time intervals, turn off the generation of game-by-game stats.
 You can also gain autoplay speed by turning off the generation of boxscores, scoresheets, and game logs.

 If you run a league and you're planning to use the Transfer features to exchange game results, statistics, and manager profiles with the managers in that league, you'll need to turn on the generation of game accounts.